shirhatti/EntityFramework.Docs/ef/modeling/relational/columns.md

 ---
 uid: modeling/relational/columns
 ---
+# Column Mapping

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

+> [!NOTE]
-Note: The configuration in this section is applicable to relational databases in general.
+> The configuration in this section is applicable to relational databases in general.
 The extension methods shown here will become available when you install a relational database provider (due to the shared *Microsoft.EntityFrameworkCore.Relational* package).

-# Column Mapping

 Column mapping identifies which column data should be queried from and saved to in the database.